 Reverse a transaction

 You can use reversal to either refund or void a transaction without knowing the transaction’s settlement status.
+See the API reference for this endpoint.

 Because reversing a transaction either voids or refunds it, keep these points in mind when creating requests: